dlvideira/marioFlutter/README.md

-# first_app
+# Mario Flutter (First App)

-A new Flutter project.
+App used to learn some syntax and framework features.

 ## Getting Started